 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Leesylvania's trails.

 There are no designated swimming areas.
 The park picnic area features ½-mile of natural sand beach on the Potomac River.
 Swimming from the shore is not allowed.
 Bottom hazards and boat traffic make the beach unsafe for such activities.
 Wading, walking and sunning are allowed.

 The Potomac River is an excellent largemouth bass fishery.
 The river is tidal here, and the water considered fresh.
 Other sport fish include catfish, perch and striped bass.
 A Virginia or Maryland freshwater fishing license is required.
 The park has a 300-foot accessible fishing pier.

 The park also has a popular boat ramp.
 This area features launching ramps, sailboat hoists and parking for 186 cars or trailers.
 A cartop launch area is located on Powells Creek for smaller boats such as canoes, kayaks, etc. The park store and gas dock are also located here.
 Motorboats are allowed.
 There are no restrictions on motor horsepower.
 Click here for park fees.

 Overnight boating and pier fishing are allowed March 1 to Nov.
-1. Boat storage is available year-round across from the marina.
+1. Overnight fishing requires a permit, however, and permits must be obtained during normal park operating hours.
+Boat storage is available year-round across from the marina.
 Please call the park office for information and pricing.